DIEGO RIVERA (1886-1957)

 Los Cuatro Grandes.
 Xalapa.
 Veracruz: Pinacoteca Diego Rivera, 2006.
 Print.
 Prignitz-Poda, Helga.
 Frida Kahlo e Diego Riera.
 Milano: Skira, 2014, cat.
 252, pp. 146, 265

-At the opposite end of the economic spectrum is Rivera’s portrait of Enriqueta Dávila.
-Nevertheless, Rivera asserts a Mexicanidad, a quality of Mexican-ness, in the work along with his strong feelings towards the sitter.
+In Diego Rivera’s portrait of Enriqueta Dávila, the artist asserts a Mexicanidad, a quality of Mexican-ness, in the work along with his strong feelings towards the sitter.
 Moreover, this painting is unique amongst his portraiture in its use of symbolism, giving us a strong if opaque picture of the relationship between artist and sitter.

 A closer examination of even her clothing reveals profound meaning.
 Instead of a dress more in line for a socialite, Rivera has Enriqueta in a regional dress from Jalisco, emphasizing both of their Mexican identities.
 On the other hand, her coral jewelry, repeated in the color of her shoes, hints at multiple meanings from foreignness and exoticism to protection and vitality.
 From Ancient Egypt to Classical Rome to today, coral has been used for jewelry and to have been believed to have properties both real and symbolic.
 Coral jewelry is seen in Renaissance paintings indicating the vitality and purity of woman or as a protective amulet for infants.
 It is also used as a reminder, when paired with the infant Jesus, of his future sacrifice.
 Diego’s use of coral recalls these Renaissance portraits, supported by the plain background of the painting and the ribbon indicating the maker and date similar to Old Master works.